openstack/vitrage/doc/source/contributor/vitrage-api.rst

 Query Parameters
 ================

--  path (string, required) - the path to template file or directory
+-  templates (string, required) - A list of the structured content of the template
--  type (string, optional) - template type (standard,definition,equivalence)
+-  template_type (string, required) - template type (standard, None)
 -  overwrite (boolean, optional) - if template already exists will overwrite it

 Request Body